-People that do not practice Judo, think it’s boring.
+People that do not do Judo, think it’s boring.

 Nobody I know, whoever looked at a Judo match on TV, didn’t tell that this is boring shit.
 They just can’t understand this.